 PubkeyAcceptedAlgorithms +ssh-rsa

-ssh legacy-serverAlternatively, enable it on a per-command basis:
+ssh legacy-serverOr enable it for a single command:

-SSH into the server (using password auth if needed) and edit /etc/ssh/sshd_config:
+SSH into the server (using password auth if needed) and edit the daemon config:

 sudo systemctl restart sshdOr on older systems: